goodalexander/goodalexander.github.io/_posts/2023-08-08-memecraft.md

 You can apply the basic principles of social media and advertising within your own mind to prevent “The Feed” from taking it over.

 There are really four attributes here.
 I like visualizing a magical knight in armor to correctly contextualize each of the elements
+1. The Helmet of Truth - knowing what you want, exactly
+2. The Gauntlet of Balance - keeping away emotional tilt, and maintaining self dialogue
+3. The Blade of Souls - an economic engine to exploit and profit from memes
+4. The Island Fortress - a literal physical sanctuary that keeps you separate from the meme economy.
+I argue Puerto Rico is best.

 ### The Helmet of Truth.